 Balance transfer cards, which let you move high-interest debt to a new low-rate account, should be one of the first options you explore when trying to consolidate debt.

 What is a balance transfer card?

 Essentially, a balance transfer card is essentially a revolving line of credit — just like a traditional credit card.
-But these cards usually come with a special low interest rate (often 0% APR) for a limited time period, specifically for transferring debt.
+But these cards usually come with a special low interest rate (often 0 percent APR) for a limited time period, specifically for transferring debt.

-The introductory rate can range from 0% for six months to 0% for 21 months or more, depending on the card.
+The introductory rate can range from 0 percent for six months to 0 percent for 21 months or more, depending on the card.
 During that period, you’ll pay no interest on your existing balances as long as you make at least the minimum monthly payment on time.
-Once this introductory period ends, however, you’ll be charged interest, which typically averages around 16%.
+Once this introductory period ends, however, you’ll be charged interest, which typically averages around 16 percent.